 The shortcoming of a technologically advanced humanity is that we grow increasingly reliant upon technology to the point where we don’t understand it.

 The shortcoming of an ever expanding civilisation is that we are propelled forth even against our will to grow bigger and bigger, go further and further.

 But for story purposes, Asimov sets up conversations in which two characters disagree with each other… until he doesn’t.
 Then it’s computer against the two human characters, and finally there is no conflict because everything has become one.

 Humans do their utmost to preserve their immortality.
 They even go so far as to create new planets from dust and turn them into massive computers.

 Each vignette summarises a part of the over-arching Battle against entropy.
-By the end of each vignette, it is clear that the humans have progressed in one way, but still lost the battle.
+By the end of each vignette, it is clear that the humans have progressed in one way, but still lost the big struggle.

 The revelation, for each of these characters in each of the vignettes—and therefore for the reader—is that there’s no getting around the fact: Humans will never, ever last forever.
 No matter what we do, entropy is more powerful than all of us.

 There is nothing.
 But because the final sentence is reminiscent of Biblical language, any reader familiar with the major religions will recognise that this is also the beginning of some new universal cycle.
 We assume this plays out over and over and over for infinity